• Skip to main content

 Dentist

-“Dental Malpractice Insurance” also called “Professional Liability Insurance” is essential for all dental practices to protect them against the liabilities if a lawsuit is filed by a patient.
+“Dental Malpractice Insurance” also called “Professional Liability Insurance” is essential for all dental practices to protect them against the liabilities if a patient files a lawsuit.

 According to data from NPDB, about 10,000 medical malpractice claims are paid out every year, totaling 3.5 billion dollars.
 It means that the average payout was nearly $350,000 per case.
-Even if the malpractice claim against a dentist is dismissed in the court, a dentist still has to bear legal expenses if he does not have the malpractice insurance.
-A Dental Malpractice Insurance covers the cost of lawyers, trial fees and court fees.
+Unfortunately, more and more dentists are being sued these days.
+Even if the malpractice claim against a dentist is dismissed in court, a dentist still has to bear legal expenses if he does not have malpractice insurance.
+Dental Malpractice Insurance covers the cost of lawyers, trial fees, and court fees.
+Laws regarding medical and dental malpractice lawsuits vary by jurisdiction.

 Most common reasons patients sue dentists for malpractice: